KingDanL/DL_Development_Tools_Project/README.md

 # Random Events Simulation Tool

+This project is a tool to simulate random events, specifically focusing on analyzing:
+1. The amount of 4WD cars per year per model.
+2. The correlation between price and model year.

-This project is a tool to simulate random events, specifically focusing on analyzing the amount of 4WD cars per year per model.
-It uses Python along with the Pandas, Plotly Express, and Streamlit libraries to implement the simulation and visualization.
+It uses Python along with the Pandas, Plotly Express, and Streamlit libraries to implement the analysis and visualization.

 ## Libraries Used